denismaggior8/enigma-tui/README.md

 ## How it works

-Read the usage instructions is more difficult than using the application itself.
-Enigma TUI has a fairy simple user interface with a couple of screens to let you configure an Enigma machine (one among the supported models) and encrypt/decrypt messages.
+Reading the usage instructions is more difficult than using the application itself.

+Enigma TUI has a fairy simple user interface with a couple of screens to let you configure an Enigma machine (among the supported models) and encrypt/decrypt messages, plus seeing in realtime the machine internals (rotors positions, wirings) and how a single letter is scrambled from the keyboard to rotors, through reflector and back up to lamp.

 Please refer to the following flowchart to navigate the app.